Ali-Khandouzi/STM32-Projects/10. uCOS-ii/README.md

 	It's a simple project, a task just blink a LED and the other sending message using UART.

 	uCOS-II_Semaphore
-	In this example, we learn how to create semaphore using uCOS-II.
+	In this example, we learn how to create a semaphore using uCOS-II.
 	There are two tasks in this example and both want to use UART to send their messages.
-UART is a shared resource then and most be protected.
+UART is a shared resource then and must be protected.
-	If the higher priority task preempt lower priority task in the middle of its job, this preemption more likely lead to data corroption.
+	If the higher priority task preempts the lower priority task in the middle of its job, this preemption is more likely to lead to data corroption.
 	To avoid that, we can use semaphores.
-A semaphore can act like a key, each task who acquires it can get executed and a preemption not going to ruin data, since the higher priority task must accure the kei first.
+A semaphore can act like a key.
+Each task that acquires it can be executed and a preemption not going to ruin data, since the higher priority task must acquire the key first.
-	And the must release from the previous task.
+	And they must be released from the previous task.
 That's how it works!
 Hope I explain it well!

 	uCOS-II_Mutex